val-town/val-town-docs/src/content/docs/reference/val-town-sqlite.md

   </iframe>
 </div>

-### Prisma
+:::note[Prisma]

-:::note 🚫 Prisma isn’t supported in Val Town because it relies on functionality that only exists in a classic server environment.
+🚫 Prisma isn’t supported in Val Town because it relies on functionality that only exists in a classic server environment.

 :::

-### Sequelize
+:::note[Sequelize]

-:::note 🚫 Sequelize isn’t supported in Val Town because it relies on specific database drivers and is not extensible.
+🚫 Sequelize isn’t supported in Val Town because it relies on specific database drivers and is not extensible.

 :::